dyanabutler/writing-samples/marketContent/angle2.md

 Being no stranger to controversy and scrutiny as seen in recent years, there has been a growing concern over the power and influence of Big Tech.
 From data privacy concerns to antitrust lawsuits, the industry has faced a range of regulatory challenges all around the World.

 This includes the *second* antitrust lawsuit against Google filed by the Department of Justice on [January 2023](https://www.justice.gov/opa/pr/justice-department-sues-google-monopolizing-digital-advertising-technologies).
-While the EU has set high standards for data privacy protections and introduced new regulations to limit the power of Big Tech, lawmakers in the US are proposing bills to address data privacy, antitrust, and the spread of misinformation online.
+While the EU has set high standards for data privacy protections and introduced new regulations to limit the power of Big Tech, lawmakers are now proposing bills to address data privacy, antitrust, and the spread of misinformation online.

 ![Antitrust Investigations and Lawsuits against Big Tech Companies](https://i.imgur.com/DcqES9n.png) _number of investigations and lawsuits against big tech companies_

 The U.S. government is now preparing to limit investments that American firms can make in China, particularly in areas like advanced computing, with the Treasury Department reaching out to the EU to ensure they do not provide similar financing to China; like two parents agreeing to cut off their kid's allowance.

-This is because of the growing concern about China's military and economic ambitions and are considering efforts to restrict Beijing's access to advanced technologies that could pose a National Security emergency.
+This is because of the growing concern surrounding China's military and economic ambitions and are considering efforts to restrict Beijing's access to advanced technologies that could pose a National Security threat.
 While simultaneously being one of America's largest trading partners and a primary geopolitical rival; how will this move fundamentally alter the financial relationship between the two countries?

 These tensions add to the regulatory challenges faced by Big Tech.
-Some industry experts have raised concerns that the restrictions on US firms investing in China could lead to retaliation from Beijing against American companies, affecting their market access and potential growth.
+Some industry experts have raised concerns that the [restrictions on US firms investing](insertlinkonVentureFirms) in China could lead to retaliation from Beijing against American companies, affecting their market access and potential growth.

 ## Stocks with notable exposure to China that could be affected by the new regulations:
 * [Apple] generates around 20% of its revenue from China, and many of its products are manufactured there.
 The company has also faced criticism for complying with Chinese government censorship and surveillance practices.